Litter box training rabbits is not a difficult thing to do and can make caring for your bunnies a lot easier!

 Selecting the right equipment

-*Litter box – get the biggest box that will comfortably fit in their cage.
+Get the biggest box that will comfortably fit in their cage or enclosure.
 Be sure your rabbit will still have space inside their cage to stretch out.
 Bunnies will spend a lot of time hanging out in their box and might even sleep in it occasionally so you want to go big (like this box).
 If your rabbit has a tendency to spray urine (common in rabbits that are not spayed/neutered) you might want to consider a box that is covered or has a urine guard around the edges (like this box).

 How to litter box train your rabbit